 Can you handle the heat?
 The Carolina Reaper has a fruity taste with chocolate/cherry undertones—you also get tongue-burning, face-melting, ear-vibrating, mind-altering heat.

-Since 2013, the Carolina Reaper pepper has been the World’s Hottest Pepper, according to the Guinness Book of World Records.
-We are going to tell you all about this hot pepper, including its origin, how to grow the Carolina Reaper, and we will even give you some recipes for cooking with this Superhot pepper below.
+The Carolina Reaper pepper became the World’s Hottest Pepper in 2013, according to the Guinness Book of World Records, and maintained this record up until August 2023, when Pepper X took the crown away from it.
+We are going to tell you all about this hot pepper, including its origin, how to grow the Carolina Reaper, and we will even give you some recipes for cooking with this super hot pepper below.

 Carolina Reaper Origin, History, and Heat Level

 Where did the Carolina Reaper come from?
 And when did it become the World’s Hottest Pepper?
 How hot is it anyway?
 Let’s find out!